We can help You make a difference in the lives of New York City’s children

 Every fall since 1962, concerned citizens just like you have taken CCC’s Community Leadership Course (CLC).
 This course gives you a firsthand look at how programs across New York City help children and how you can make New York City an even better place to be a child.

-- Meet once a week for 10 weeks to learn about the challenges New York City children face and the innovative solutions being developed to help them.
+- Meet once a week in the fall for 10 weeks to learn about the challenges New York City children face and the innovative solutions being developed to help them.